-Probably the best advice one can give you about driving in snow is not to go out at all.
+Probably the best advice one can give you about how to drive in snow is not to go out at all.
 This is because no amount of reading can help you actually rise up to the situation when you are skidding on snow.
 However, many of you are forced to drive in snow and ice due to your professional and other commitments.
 Let us see some valuable tips that will help you avoid an unpleasant incident when you drive in snow.

 Apart from taking the necessary checks on your car for winter driving, you must also carry enough warm clothes and other supplies with you should you get stuck somewhere.
 Always leave a little extra time because it is going to take more time reaching where you want to go.
 Your tires are the most important factor when driving in snow, and you must ensure they have enough tread on them for good traction.

 Driving In Snow

 The first thing you must know about how to drive in snow is that you must always leave enough space between you and the car in front.
 It is best to leave as much as ten times that you would normally leave between behind the car in front.
 It is better to drive in second gear to avoid wheel slip.
 If your vehicle has a snow gear, then use that.
 Drive steadily and maintain the same speed.